bdecelis/deep-whisper/README.md

 > **Note for ComfyUI users:** If you are installing deep-whisper via the
 > `ComfyUI-BDC_DeepWhisper` node, `install.py` in that repo handles this
-> automatically.
-You don't need to run `install.ps1` at all.
+> automatically — you do not need to run `install.ps1` at all.
 This manual
 > process is only needed when installing `deep-whisper` as a standalone
 > package outside of ComfyUI.